-Candidates for a graduate degree should file application with the Office of Graduate and Continuing Education a semester in advance of completion of degree requirements and pay the graduation fee in the Office of Business Affairs during the last semester of attendance.
+Candidates for a graduate degree should file application with the Office of Graduate and Continuing Education a semester in advance of completion of degree requirements and pay the graduation fee in the Office of Business Affairs.
 The graduation fee is a mandatory, comprehensive fee that covers the cost of the diploma, cap, gown and hood rental, and other incidental costs related to graduation.